anyscale/madewithml.github.io/docs/courses/mlops/cicd.md

     - main
 ```

-!!! note
-    Be sure to check out the [complete list](https://docs.github.com/en/actions/reference/events-that-trigger-workflows){:target="_blank"} of the different events that can trigger a workflow.
+> Be sure to check out the [complete list](https://docs.github.com/en/actions/reference/events-that-trigger-workflows){:target="_blank"} of the different events that can trigger a workflow.

 ### Jobs